-Our acquisition of infrastructure asset management solutions provider FAME Facility Software Solutions Inc. in 2012 expanded our asset planing consulting and software services offerings and our geographical position in western Canada.
+Our acquisition of infrastructure asset management solutions provider FAME Facility Software Solutions Inc. in 2012 expanded our asset planning consulting and software services offerings and our geographical position in western Canada.
 Our acquisition of the business of Ennovate Corporation, or Ennovate, in the first quarter of 2013 increased our footprint and penetration in the Rocky Mountain area.
+Our acquisition of energy management consulting companies The Energy Services Partnership Limited and ESP Response Limited, or together ESP, in the second quarter of 2013 added a local presence in the United Kingdom, expertise and seasoned energy industry professionals to support multi-national customers of our enterprise energy management service offerings.